KultrinhaGihub/Bootlogos-SM6225/README.md

 # Bootlogos-SM6225
 For some reason, this has become a hobby.
 This is the Bootlogos repository for the **Devon, Hawao, and Rhode**, better known as **Moto G32, G42, and G52** phones.
 That's all I can describe for a README.
 Now, let's move on to the bootlogo previews of the ROMs.
+[Requirements](https://github.com/KultrinhaGihub/Bootlogos-SM6225/blob/main/README.md#requirements) and [Install (PC and Mobile Method)](https://github.com/KultrinhaGihub/Bootlogos-SM6225/blob/main/README.md#how-to-flash-pc-method)

 | LineageOS | Evolution X | CrDroid |
 | --- | --- | --- |